Jackson County, Kansas Extinct Towns

 South Cedar 1867-1904 A hamlet located in Cedar Township, about ten miles southeast of Holton, When the post office closed, it received its mail by rural route from Denison.

 Straight Creek 1888-1929 A hamlet in Straight Creek Township on the Chicago, Rock Island & Pacific Railroad, six miles northeast of Holton.
-Before 1869 the lands of the township belonged to the Kickapoo Indian reservation.
+Before 1869, the township’s lands belonged to the Kickapoo Indian reservation.
 J. H. Thompson claimed land in 1854 and settled in 1855.
 John Hibbard came in 1856.
 Other early settlers were S. J. Rose, William Chambers, W. L. Estes, T. Burns, James Hastings, and others.
 G. W. Weister built the first mill.

 Sullivan 1880-1883